srdjanRakic/word-beater/README.md

-# word-beater
+# WordBeater

-Speed typing game in JavaScript.
+> Simple speed typing app built with JavaScript

+## Use

+Run index.html in a browser

+### License

+This project is licensed under the MIT License